ANYbotics/grid_map/README.md

 * **Based on Eigen:** Grid map data is stored as [Eigen] data types.
 Users can apply available Eigen algorithms directly to the map data for versatile and efficient data manipulation.
 * **Convenience functions:** Several helper methods allow for convenient and memory safe cell data access.
 For example, iterator functions for rectangular, circular, polygonal regions and lines are implemented.
 * **ROS interface:** Grid maps can be directly converted to and from ROS message types such as PointCloud2, OccupancyGrid, GridCells, and our custom GridMap message.
 Conversion packages provide compatibility with [costmap_2d], [PCL], and [OctoMap] data types.
+  * Note: Currently, PointCloud2 can only be converted one-way; see this [issue](https://github.com/ANYbotics/grid_map/issues/158) for context.
 * **OpenCV interface:** Grid maps can be seamlessly converted from and to [OpenCV] image types to make use of the tools provided by [OpenCV].
 * **Visualizations:** The *grid_map_rviz_plugin* renders grid maps as 3d surface plots (height maps) in [RViz].
 Additionally, the *grid_map_visualization* package helps to visualize grid maps as point clouds, occupancy grids, grid cells etc.
 * **Filters:** The *grid_map_filters* provides are range of filters to process grid maps as a sequence of filters.
 Parsing of mathematical expressions allows to flexibly setup powerful computations such as thresholding, normal vectors, smoothening, variance, inpainting, and matrix kernel convolutions.